V4Fire/Core/src/core/data/README.md

 }
 ```

-You can specify a sequence of middlewares to the provider, but notice that the order of middlewares depends on the structure that you use (hash doesn't preserve the order, but arrays/maps do it).
+You can specify a sequence of middlewares to the provider, but notice that middlewares' order depends on the structure that you use (hash doesn't preserve the order, but arrays/maps do it).

 For example, we need to add some authorization header for every request of the provider.